LeoLjl/Explainable-Alzheimer-s-Disease-Diagnosis/README.md

-# An Explainable Multi-task Transformer Network for Accurate Alzheimer's Disease Diagnosis
+# An Explainable Lesion-guided Multi-task Learning For Alzheimer;s Disease Diagnosis

-This repo contains the code to our paper: An Explainable Multi-task Transformer Network for Accurate Alzheimer's Disease Diagnosis.
+## Flowchart of our DeepTAAD

+## Data Acquisition
+- Dataset can be download from baidunetdisk(https://pan.baidu.com/s/1LGHuMxAAltROo4dxf39JCg?pwd=1234)

 ## Requirements
 - python 3.7